Administrative LPN Career Guide

 Overview

 Administrative LPNs/LVNs, known as both Licensed Practical Nurses (LPNs) and Licensed Vocational Nurses (LVNs), play a critical role in healthcare settings by managing various administrative tasks and ensuring the smooth operation of healthcare facilities.
 Their responsibilities encompass a wide range of essential functions, including managing patient records, scheduling appointments, billing and coordinating patient care.
-While they may not
+While they may not provide direct patient care, their work behind the scenes is integral to the efficient functioning of healthcare organizations.

 Education